actions/actions-runner-controller/README.md

 https://github.com/actions-runner-controller/actions-runner-controller/pull/629

 Under the hood, `RunnerSet` relies on Kubernetes's `StatefulSet` and Mutating Webhook.
-A statefulset is used to create a number of pods that has stable names and dynamically provisioned persistent volumes, so that each statefulset-managed pod gets the same persisntet volume even after restarting.
+A statefulset is used to create a number of pods that has stable names and dynamically provisioned persistent volumes, so that each statefulset-managed pod gets the same persistent volume even after restarting.
 A mutating webhook is used to dynamically inject a runner's "registration token" which is used to call GitHub's "Create Runner" API.

 We envision that `RunnerSet` will eventually replace `RunnerDeployment`, as `RunnerSet` provides a more standard API that is easy to learn and use because it is based on `StatefulSet`, and it has a support for `volumeClaimTemplates` which is crucial to manage dynamically provisioned persistent volumes.